Generalized splines on graphs with two labels and polynomial splines on cycles: Generalized splines on graphs

-Let $R$ be a commutative UFD with identity denoted by $1$.
+Let $R$ be a commutative ring with identity denoted by $1$.
+(We will add more conditions on $R$ as they become necessary.)
 Let $\cI$ be the set of ideals of $R$.
 A function $\alpha \co E \ra \cI$ is called an {\em edge-labeling} of $G$.
 We write $(G,\alpha)$ to mean a graph together with an edge-labeling, and call it an {\em edge-labeled graph}.
+If $|\alpha(E)| \leq k$, then we call $(G,\alpha)$ a {\em $k$-labeled graph}.
 Note that, we have suppressed explicit mention of the vertex set and edge set in the notation of an edge-labeled graph, but these will always be clear from context.